Online Fair Allocation of Perishable Resources: Introduction

+We conclude our theoretical results by providing {\it explicit} characterizations of the unavoidable perishing-induced loss for important special cases (\Cref{prop:nec-cond-offset,prop:basic-conditions,thm:geometric_perishing,prop:gen_distribution_example}).
+These characterizations shed light on the salient drivers of this loss: $(i)$ how aggressively goods perish relative to the rate at which they are demanded, and $(ii)$ whether the allocation schedule approximately preserves the order induced by the true perishing times.
+Our results reveal that the {variability} of the perishing distribution plays a crucial role in both cases.

-We complement our theoretical bounds in \cref{sec:experiments} by testing the practical performance of our algorithm on both synthetic and real-world datasets.
-Our experiments show that the unfairness required to achieve these efficiency gains is order-wise larger than in settings without perishable resources.
+We complement our theoretical bounds by testing the practical performance of our algorithm on both synthetic and real-world datasets.
+Our experiments show that the unfairness required to achieve efficiency gains is order-wise larger than in settings without perishable resources.
 Additionally, they underscore the weakness of {\it perishing-agnostic} online algorithms.
 We observe that these latter algorithms are incapable of leveraging unfairness to improve efficiency across a variety of perishing regimes.
-In contrast to these, our algorithm's construction of a {\it perishing-aware} baseline allocation $\underline{X}$ is necessary to mitigate stockouts across all --- rather than simply worst-case --- instances.
+In contrast to these, our algorithm's construction of a {\it perishing-aware} baseline allocation is necessary to mitigate stockouts across all --- rather than simply worst-case --- instances.
 These include instances where offset-expiry fails to hold with high probability, as is the case in the real-world dataset we use to calibrate our experiments \citep{keskin2022data}.
 Perhaps most surprisingly, despite our baseline allocation being significantly lower than that of algorithms that don't take into account perishability, our algorithm is {\it more efficient} than these more aggressive algorithms, in addition to being more fair.
 This observation contradicts the ``race against time'' intuition that aggressive allocations are necessarily more efficient than cautious ones.
-Finally, we numerically explore the question of setting practical allocation schedules that perform well along all metrics.
-Our main managerial insight is that ordering items in increasing order of a high-probability lower bound on their perishing time robustly trades off between the natural ordering that allocates items in increasing order of expected perishing time, and the inherent variability in the perishing process.
+Finally, we numerically explore the question of selecting practical allocation schedules, with the goal of minimizing the unavoidable loss due to perishing.
+Our main managerial insight is that ordering items according to a high-probability lower bound on their perishing time is a robust, interpretable choice for decision-makers; it naturally takes into account items' expected perishing times, all the while hedging against the variability of the perishing process.